Planning an Italy road trip? Here are itinerary ideas for Northern and Southern Italy, plus maps, route planner, best places to visit and more!

 Driving from North to South Italy

-If you're desperate to see as much of the country as possible, it takes about 12 hours (1160km) to drive from Milan in the North to Catanzaro in the South- according to Google maps.
+If you're desperate to see as much of the country (and eat as many of the different regional Italian dishes) as possible, it takes about 12 hours (1160km) to drive from Milan in the North to Catanzaro in the South- according to Google maps.
 Personally, I think this is VERY optimistic and you should allow at least 2 days driving.

 For the purposes of this guide, we're calling Northern Italy anything from Rome north, and Southern Italy anything south of Rome.